 “Deliciousness!
 I blend it with steamed cashew milk every morning and have completely replaced my morning coffee with it” - Amanda Blodgett - December 17th, 2015

 “I used to drink coffee every single morning - sometimes two cups.
-With Matcha, I have replaced coffee completely with one cup and only a tiny little scoop” - A. Burton November 2015
+With matcha green tea, I have replaced coffee completely with one cup and only a tiny little scoop” - A. Burton November 2015

 Ready to make the switch?